Kristy is an online writer who enjoys sharing tips and tricks with readers.

-It is a good idea to stay away from white or light-coloured bathers, as no matter which method you use, there may be a small amount of leakage.
+It is a good idea to stay away from white or light-colored bathers, as no matter which method you use, there may be a small amount of leakage.

-What If My Period Is Heavy and I Don't Want to Use a Tampon or Cup?
+Heavy Period?
+Don't Want to Use a Tampon or Cup?

 Sorry, but you can't go swimming.
 However, you can still have fun doing other poolside activities, such as sunbathing, reading a book, solving a crossword puzzle, playing cards, or playing games such as volleyball.